 Choose the preset from the list you would like to use and click on the tick icon in the bottom right corner.
 And this is it!
 Congrats, you just edited your first photo with presets!

 If you like to final result, you can just click on the share button in the upper right corner and export it to your camera roll.
 Of course, you can make your own adjustments after applying the preset as well, in this case just simply apply the preset and then play around with the different settings before exporting your photo.

 Since every photo is unique, there are some cases when the presets don’t look perfect on your photo.
 Most of the time this can easily be fixed by modifying the exposure and the shadows under the ‘Light’ panel and the temperature in the ‘Color’ panel.

 You can also experiment with adjusting the different colors by clicking on ‘Mix’ in the upper right corner under the ‘Color’ panel.

 Try My Free Lightroom Preset

 Subscribe to my email list to get access to my ‘Golden Fall Foliage MOBILE’ Lightroom preset for free!
-It will give your fall photos a magical warm and golden look but with some small adjustments it can also be used for other type of photos as well.
+It will give your fall photos a magical warm and golden look but with some small adjustments, it can also be used for other types of photos as well.